 When you have entered enough symptom reports, AirRater will build a picture of how your symptoms relate to the environmental conditions where you have been.
 AirRater features a 'Trigger Lab' that helps you explore the relationship between your symptoms and the environment.
 You can use this information in consultation with your health professional to work out your specific symptom triggers.

 Temperature and air pollution information will also be used to support community-wide air pollution health advisories, heatwave forecasting and alerts, and fire weather mapping to assist firefighters, landowners and government.

-For more media articles, check out AirRater in the news.
+For more information, check out AirRater news.